Some brief musings:

 The emotional, physical, mental, spiritual, social, political and ecological spheres are all one.
 This is hard for many people to grasp in the context of our modern world that likes to reduce and compartmentalize everything.
 Medicine and psychology, both, can harm people because too often those who practice them are unwilling or unable to embrace the full picture.
 Sometimes from opposite ends of the spectrum — we either put too much emphasis on the physical or the emotional, without understanding their intimate connection.
-Both sides of that spectrum are likely to leave out the social and political.
+Both sides of that spectrum are likely to leave out the social and political and spiritual.
+Everything matters.

 The title of this site EVERYTHING MATTERS, points to the importance of grasping this reality.
 The importance goes well beyond our mental health.
 It points to how we might save ourselves and all the other species on this planet, too.

 This site does tend to concentrate on mental health…